WoongjuChoi/hw1/README.md

 # Specific requirements
 1.	(optional) make & compile: write a makefile that compiles your code.
 I will just type make on the terminal.
-2. Start of SiSH: by entering the executable filename, your shell starts.
+1. Start of SiSH: by entering the executable filename, your shell starts.
-3. End of Sish: SiSH finishes execution when it gets ‘quit’ string from the user.
+1. End of Sish: SiSH finishes execution when it gets ‘quit’ string from the user.
-4. Operation of SiSH:
+1. Operation of SiSH:
-  a.
-Input: takes program name as input string
+  1. Input: takes program name as input string
-  b.
-Execution: it has to execute every single executable program in the filesystem, if it has proper privilege
+  1. Execution: it has to execute every single executable program in the filesystem, if it has proper privilege
-  c.
-Execution path: to simplify (contract) the filename (full path beginning with ‘/’), SiSH should look into directories, in PATH environment variable.
+  1. Execution path: to simplify (contract) the filename (full path beginning with ‘/’), SiSH should look into directories, in PATH environment variable.
-  d.
-PATH environment variable holds the ‘:’-separated string, that specifies multiple locations in the filesystem.
+  1. PATH environment variable holds the ‘:’-separated string, that specifies multiple locations in the filesystem.
-  e.
-During the execution of the user-input program, shell should not be active.
+  1. During the execution of the user-input program, shell should not be active.
-  f.
-Repetition: When the given program completes its execution, it receives the next input string, to run another program.
+  1. Repetition: When the given program completes its execution, it receives the next input string, to run another program.

-5.	(optional) You can specify different shell prompt using getenv function. (e.g. your current working directory (PWD, TIME, USER, etc.)
+1.	(optional) You can specify different shell prompt using getenv function. (e.g. your current working directory (PWD, TIME, USER, etc.)
-6.	(optional) You can take additional input parameters for the executing program, and pass them to the created process.
+1.	(optional) You can take additional input parameters for the executing program, and pass them to the created process.
 Please find manual pages of execve system call.

-7. Document:
+1. Document:
-  a.
-You should include some report for your code project, hw, etc.
+  1. You should include some report for your code project, hw, etc.
-  b.
-The report should include general/brief introduction to your program.
+  1. The report should include general/brief introduction to your program.
-  c.
-The report should include specific instruction to make your program.
+  1. The report should include specific instruction to make your program.
-  d.
-The report should include specific working example. (screen capture, whatever)
+  1. The report should include specific working example. (screen capture, whatever)
-  e.
-The report can include your personal ideas, feedback messages to me.
+  1. The report can include your personal ideas, feedback messages to me.

-8. Submission
+1. Submission
-  a.
-You have five freedays. (for all projects, homework assignments)
+  1. You have five freedays. (for all projects, homework assignments)
-  b.
-Submit your code through github account, in your 'own branch'.
+  1. Submit your code through github account, in your 'own branch'.
-  c.
-Branch should be your student ID.
+  1. Branch should be your student ID.
-  d.
-Test before push.
+  1. Test before push.
 Do not push the broken code in git.

-9. Evaluation
+1. Evaluation
-  a.
-It’s better if your code is different from the others.
+  1. It’s better if your code is different from the others.
-  b.
-More functionalities, more error handling is better.
+  1. More functionalities, more error handling is better.

 No restrictions on working environment, if it supports POSIX standard programming interface.
 However, I strongly recommend you to stick to assam server; you may have different working environment, according to the running platform (OS).